engineerahkhani/mucha-frontend-assignment/README.md

 ## Goal

-The goal of this assignment is to have the candidate work with the same tools that we use every-day on Chama.
+The goal of this assignment is to have the candidate to work with some of the tools that we use every-day on Chama.
 It is designed to check your coding and problem-solving skills.

 ## Assigment Description